owkin/PyDESeq2/README.md

 for differential expression analysis (DEA) with bulk RNA-seq data, originally in R.
 It aims to facilitate DEA experiments for python users.

-Currently, available features broadly correspond to the default setting of DESeq2, but we plan to implement more in the near if future.
+Currently, available features broadly correspond to the default settings of DESeq2 (v.1.34.0), but we plan to implement more in the near if future.
 In case there is a feature you would particularly like to be implemented, feel free to open an issue.

 # Installation